natalie-cheng/Pac-O-Lantern/README.md

 Then, open the "Menu" scene, from which you can start the game.

-A build is also available to download in the "Build" folder of the repository, if you don't want to look at the code.
-Download and unzip the file, then run the application.
+A build is also available to download under releases, if you don't want to look at the code.
+Download and unzip the "Pac-O-Lantern" file, then run the application.

 There are more detailed gameplay instructions in the INSTRUCTIONS.pdf file.